Carbium API

 • you are maintaining an existing v1 integration

-• you are reproducing a support issue from a provider-specific response
+• you are reproducing a support issue from a legacy provider-specific response

 Example provider-pinned quote: